Arjun-M-101/youtube-lakehouse/README.md

 ./scripts/run_dbt_step.sh
 ```

-What it does, in order: prints your current public IP and pauses for you to confirm it still matches the CIDR in `networking.tf`'s `redshift_access` ingress rule → `terraform apply -var="redshift_publicly_accessible=true"` to open the workgroup → `dbt seed`, `dbt run`, `dbt test` → `terraform apply` (no override, so the variable's `false` default takes over) to close it back to private.
+What it does, in order: reads your current public IP and passes it straight to Terraform as dbt_local_access_cidr (no manual CIDR editing, no pause-and-eyeball step anymore) → terraform apply -var="redshift_publicly_accessible=true" -var="dbt_local_access_cidr=<your-ip>/32" to open the workgroup, scoped to just that IP → dbt seed, dbt run, dbt test → terraform apply with no CIDR override, so it falls back to the unroutable 127.0.0.1/32 default, closing both the workgroup and the ingress rule back down.
 By the time it prints `Done.`, dbt has already succeeded and `gold.category_daily_summary` already has real data - go straight to Step 10.

 **If the script exits with an error partway through:** `set -euo pipefail` stops it immediately, which leaves the workgroup `publicly_accessible = true` on purpose - so you can debug the live connection instead of losing it.
 Don't walk away from a failed run; either fix and rerun, or close it back up manually before you stop:
 ```bash